Meta

-Here you can find information on what’s going on with this site.
+Here you can find information on the history of this site:

-I used to do a feature called “Monday Night Poetry Club” – but I ran out of steam (I didn’t run out of poetry, such a thing would be impossible).
-In fact, my writing used to be more personal around here, but then the hit-counter started to climb (which was unexpected), and I became proportionately shy.
+I used to do a feature called “Monday Night Poetry Club” – but I ran out of steam (as opposed to running out of poetry, which would be impossible).
+In fact, my writing used to be more personal, but then the hit-counter started to climb (which was unexpected), and I became proportionately shy.
+I eventually began publishing more poetry on here, because I wasn’t quite sure what else to do with this site.

 Tim Baker